tomas-fryza/avr-course/labs/09-project/README.md

 ## Instructions

-Write an instruction manual for your application, including photos or a link to a video.
+Write an instruction manual for your application, including photos and a link to a short app video.

 ## References